tubalmartin/riloadr/README.md

     });
 ```

-If `ignoreLowBandwith` is not set or is not `true`, it defaults to `false`, meaning Riloadr will only request HiDPI images if connection speed is fast enough.
+If `ignoreLowBandwidth` is not set or is not `true`, it defaults to `false`, meaning Riloadr will only request HiDPI images if connection speed is fast enough.

 ¿What is "fast enough" for Riloadr?